AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 - **Earned Value Management** — Scope, time, and cost integration
 - **Cost Ratios** — Project and operational analysis
 - **Profit First: Transform Your Business from a Cash-Eating Monster to a Money-Making Machine** — Mike Michalowicz
-  Practical strategies for structuring your finances to prioritize profit, especially relevant for entrepreneurs and innovation leaders managing cost, risk, and return.
 - **Power BI, Tableau, Dashboards** — Communicating value with data
 - **Data Storytelling** — Narrative framing of insights
 - **Leading and Lagging Indicators** — Performance metrics